tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Frequently Asked Questions ==

+= Does it support multisite? =

+It works on multisite, but there's no network setting at this moment.

 = I was locked down.
 What shall I do? =

 Activate the following codes at the bottom of `ip-geo-block.php` and upload